aimeos/aimeos-docs/src/frontend/jsonapi/basket-addresses.md

 }
 ```

 Depending on the activated basket plugins, the content of the response can be modified more than that.
-Especially, as the address is often the basis for the available delivery options.
+Especially since the address is often the basis for the available delivery options.

 # Delete addresses

 You can also remove addresses from the basket again by using a DELETE request to the URL of the address in the basket.
-In our example above, the URL is:
+In our example above the URL is:

 ```
 http://localhost:8000/jsonapi/basket?id=default&related=address&relatedid=payment
 ```

 The DELETE request can be constructed in that way:

 === "CURL"
     ```bash